pisti1555/expense-tracker/README.md

 API documentation is available at:
 - {Base URL}/scalar → Scalar web UI for API docs.
 - {Base URL}/v3/api-docs → API docs in JSON format.

+### Authentication
+There is JWT authentication implemented.
+The JWT token must be passed in the Authorization header.

 ### Versioning
 The version number must be passed in the API-Version header and is optional.